 Talk to your doctor about which test is right for you.

-people with a strong family history of colon cancer, may need to begin routine
+People with a higher risk for colorectal cancer, such as those with a strong family history of colon cancer, may need to start routine

 testing before age 50 and have it more often.

-- Colon Cancer: Which Screening Test Should I Have?
+Colon Cancer: Which Screening Test Should I Have?